rotationalio/rotational.io/content/en/blog/2023-09-01-year-one-lessons.md

 In the beginning, code reviews were very uncomfortable.

-I actually didn't mind getting feedback from other folks on the team to my code, but I would get a nervous whenever I was asked to do a code review for someone else.
+I actually didn't mind getting feedback from other folks on the team about my code, but I would get nervous whenever I was asked to do a code review for someone else.
 What if I missed something?
 Would the team realize how terrible I am at coding?

 These days, the anxiousness and misplaced thoughts are gone.
 They've been replaced with a realization that I might see a package I'm not familiar with, or an approach I'd not thought of before, that could unlock a problem I've been attempting to resolve.